alnoki/AAAAAA/doc/dev-guide/procedures/git.rst

       git config --global user.name alnoki
       git config --global user.email 43892045+alnoki@users.noreply.github.com

 #.
-Set :xref:`Vim` as the default editor and use it to verify your
+Set :ref:`tools-vim` as the default editor and use it to verify your
    :wiki-pg:`identity <User_(computing)>`:

    .. code-block:: bash